Nu Skin isn’t new to the MLM industry, so they know the ropes.

-Nu Skin Enterprises is a multi level marketing company that has peddled skincare products since 1984.
+Nu Skin Enterprises is a multi-level marketing company that has peddled skincare products since 1984, selling products under the brand names of Nu Skin and Pharmanex.

 Despite several investigations by the Federal Trade Commissions during the 1990s for false advertisement and lying about income generated by its distributors, they were still listed as one of “100 Most Trusted U.S. Companies” by Forbes in 2010.